-The Operational Risk Committee is a sub-committee of the ERC and is chaired by the Head of Operational Risk.
-Its primary purpose is to provide summarised input to the ERC on relevant Operational Risk and/or recommendations for approval, including as a minimum: Risk appetite - significant breaches of supporting metrics, Risk Control Self-Assessment (RCSA) output, Business Incident reporting, development of the Operational Risk plan and oversight of other in scope Risk types.
+The ORC is a sub-committee of the ERC and is chaired by the Head of Risk or their delegate.
+Its primary purpose is to provide summarised input to the ERC on relevant operational risk and/or recommendations for approval, including as a minimum: risk appetite - significant breaches of supporting metrics, Risk and Controls Self-Assessment ('RCSA') output, business incident reporting, development of the Operational Risk Plan and oversight of other in-scope risk types.